Magic Kingdom of Landover: The Black Unicorn (1987)

 In the second novel, Holiday is disguised, supposedly by magic used by the evil wizard Meeks.
 He must figure out how to restore himself to the throne, meanwhile saving Willow in her dangerous quest to find the Black Unicorn.

 Wizard at Large (1988)

-Abernathy is accidentally transported to Earth by one of Questor's ill-conceived spells.
+The third novel tells of Abernathy being accidentally transported to Earth by one of Questor's ill-conceived spells.
 Meanwhile, a demonic imp is unleashed upon Landover; Ben and his friends must find a way to get back Abernathy and stop the evil creature.

 The Tangle Box (1994)

 An inept conjurer/conman, Horris Kew, accidentally releases upon Landover an evil creature called the Gorse.
 The creature soon imprisons Ben, the dragon Strabo, and the witch Nightshade in a device known as the Tangle Box.
 They must find a way out while Ben's allies find a way to handle the new threat from the Gorse.

 Witches' Brew (1995)

-An usurper who claims to be from another world calls for Ben's abdication from the throne, and begins to send evil, magic creatures against him.
+A usurper who claims to be from another world calls for Ben's abdication from the throne, and begins to send evil, magic creatures against him.
 Meanwhile, Nightshade kidnaps Ben and Willow's daughter, Mistaya, in a dangerous attempt to subvert her and use her innate magic.
 Meanwhile, Questor and Abernathy are stuck back in Earth to meet up with an old friend, leaving Ben and Willow alone to deal with the new threat.